 Establish Nail Gun Work Procedures

-- Checking tools and power sources before operating a nail gun
+- Check tools and power sources before operating a nail gun

-- Keeping hands at least 12 inches away from the nailing point at all times
+- Keep hands at least 12 inches away from the nailing point at all times

-- Always disconnecting the compressed air when leaving a nailer unattended, climbing a ladder or stairs or passing the gun to a coworker
+- Always disconnect the compressed air when leaving a nail gun unattended, climbing a ladder or stairs, or passing the nail gun to a coworker

-- Never using the nailer with the nondominant hand
+- Never use a nail gun with your nondominant hand

 Safety shoes, which help protect workers’ toes from nail gun injuries, are typically required by OSHA on residential construction sites.
 Other protective equipment includes hard hats, high-impact eye protection and hearing protection.

 Encourage Reporting and Discussion of Injuries and Close Calls